yarrick/iodine/README.md

 options `-4` or `-6` to force the client to use a specific IP version for its DNS queries.

 #### Routing

 It is possible to route all traffic through the DNS tunnel.

+**Raw Mode**

-To do this, first add a host route to the nameserver used by iodine over the wired/wireless interface with the default gateway as gateway.
-Then replace the default gateway with the iodined server's IP address inside the DNS tunnel, and configure the server to do NAT.
+Routing in raw mode means you can reach the iodine server directly for DNS queries. in this case you would add a host route to the iodine server over the wired/wireless interface with the default gateway as gateway.
+Then replace the default gateway with the iodined server's IP address inside the DNS tunnel.
+Remember, your iodine server must be properly natted to route the traffic it receives.

+**non-raw mode**

+Routing in -r mode means you can't reach the iodine server directly for DNS queries. in this case you would add a host route to the local resolver over the wired/wireless interface with the default gateway as gateway.
+Then replace the default gateway with the iodined server's IP address inside the DNS tunnel.

+**Security**

-However, note that the tunneled data traffic is not encrypted at all, and can be read and changed by external parties relatively easily.
+Note that the tunneled data traffic is not encrypted at all by iodine, and can be read and changed by external parties relatively easily.
 For maximum security, run a VPN through the DNS tunnel (=double tunneling), or use secure shell (SSH) access, possibly with port forwarding.
 The latter can also be used for web browsing, when you run a web proxy (for example Privoxy) on your server.

 #### Testing

 The `iodined` server replies to `NS` requests sent for subdomains of the tunnel domain.
 If your iodined subdomain is `t1.mydomain.com`, send a `NS` request for `foo123.t1.mydomain.com` to see if the delegation works.